Location

 About Program

 Volunteer Work With Elephants.
-Volunteers required to do care and help work for Elephants and their mahouts at one of the Elephants Camp in India.
+Volunteers required to do care and help work for Elephants and their mahouts at one of the Elephant Camp in India which is also known as Elephant Village of India.
 For a long time now all the elephants located in Jaipur have not been living together.
 Every day, in the morning, the elephants in the city give tourist rides to Fort Amber.
 But this is tough for mahouts as well as elephants because there is a long distance to walk to the fort.
 In 2005 the Government of Rajasthan, India, has allotted a place in the area, 30 hectares of land near Jaipur, a place called Elephant Village.
 It has stable blocks for each elephant, it has housing for the animals; it also has a big man-made lake where the elephants can swim and get thoroughly washed after a day spent in the heat and dust.

 Program Reviews